Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-After training, we tested the multimodal VAEs on our test sets consisting of 500 trials.
+After training, we tested the multimodal VAEs in our test sets consisting of 500 trials.
 We provided only the image of the scene and natural language command (when needed for disambiguation) and the model had to generate the correct action.
-We considered the generated sample correct only if it reached or moved the object within the thresholds used for generating the training data (i.e., the gripper approached the object within less than 6 cm distance for the \textit{reach} task, measured from the object centroid).
+We considered the generated sample correct only if it reached or moved the object within the thresholds used to generate the training data (i.e., the gripper approached the object within less than 6 cm distance for the \textit{reach} task, measured from the centroid of the object).